miltonllera/neovim-config/README.md

 ## Web-dev Icons

-To visualize fancy icons and separaterors, a patched font must be installed.
+To visualize fancy icons and separators, a patched font must be installed.
 [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) has many already patched and offers instructions on how to create new ones (I don't recommend).
 To install a patched font follow these instructions:
 1. Head to the [repo](https://github.com/ryanoasis/nerd-fonts) and download the font.
 I use Robot Mono.
 2. Copy the file to `~/.local/share/fonts/`
 3. Change the font in the terminal emulator's settings to the patched font.